ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 4. Deploy the app to {{site.data.keyword.cloud_notm}} Platform.
 To get the starter app with your changes to {{site.data.keyword.cloud_notm}} Platform, deploy it using the Cloud Foundry CLI:

 a.
-Log in to {{site.data.keyword.cloud_notm}} Platform by using the login command.
-In addition to how it is shown in Example 5, you can specify optional parameters if you want: your organization with option -o, and the space with option -s, or, if you are using a federated account: --sso.
+If you haven't already, or if you've restarted or logged out, log in to {{site.data.keyword.cloud_notm}} Platform by using the login command.
+As a reminder it is shown in Example 5, and note you can specify optional parameters if you
+want: your organization with option -o, and the space with option -s, or, if you are using a federated account: --sso.

 ```bash